EdD in Higher Education and Social Change

 Outcome Evaluation Using the Dreyfus Model of Expert Knowledge

-The Dreyfus Model is used to evaluate the effectiveness of WISR’s degree programs, and to conceptualize the interconnections of degree program learning outcomes.
-The stages of the Dreyfus Model that are used at WISR are
+The Dreyfus Model is used to evaluate the effectiveness of WISR’s degree programs, and to integrate the achievement of degree program learning outcomes.
+The stages of the Dreyfus Model that are used at WISR are:

 From time to time, we have seminars on this Model at WISR, to engage students and faculty in reflecting on and discussing how to make use of it to aid learning at WISR.
 Here are a few highlights to consider.